How can I qualify to compete at the Australian Interschool Equestrian Championships?

 How do I qualify to compete at the EV Interschool State Championships?

-This event must meet one of the below requirements:
+Qualifying participation events must meet one of the below requirements:

-- Have been on the VEIS Calendar
+- On the ISV Calendar

-- Been on the Events Calendar 2019
+- On the VEIS Calendar

 In Show Horse, competitors who place 1st to 4th overall in National Qualifying events (these are marked by “Nat” in the schedule) will be eligible to represent Victoria.
 Fifth and Sixth placed competitors will be the reserves.

-In the event of qualified or reserve riders being unable to attend the Australian Interschool Equestrian Championships, the remaining places will be filled at the discretion of the Interschool Committee.
+In the event of qualified or reserve riders being unable to attend the Australian Interschool Equestrian Championships, the remaining places will be filled at the discretion of the ISV Interschool Committee.

 At the Australian Championships, riders will be limited to competing in two classes, they may still compete on two horses, but the limitation of two classes per rider will remain.
-E.g One horse in two levels of dressage or combined training and one dressage class, or two horses in two different show jumping heights.
-For the purpose of clarity, Class in the Australian Championship schedule refers to two dressage tests at the same level, three phases of show horse, three phases of showjumping competition at the same height.
+E.g. One horse in two levels of dressage or combined training and one dressage class, or two horses in two different show jumping heights.
+For the purpose of clarity, “class” in the Australian Championship schedule refers to two dressage tests at the same level, three phases of show horse, and three phases of showjumping competition at the same height.

-Eventing Team Selection:
+Eventing Team Selection

-The Qualification process for the Victorian Interschool Eventing Team Selection is as follows:
+The qualification process for the Victorian Interschool Eventing Team Selection is as follows: